albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 **What happens:**

-- Title VI takes effect immediately: enhanced staff resources, competitive member benefits, professional development funding (5% of salary), enhanced pension accrual
+- Title VI takes effect immediately: phased compensation increases, professional development funding (5% of salary), enhanced pension accrual
 - Anti-retaliation protections activate
 - ESO establishment begins; algorithmically neutral districting development commences
 - Administrative preparation begins for Titles I-IV
+- **30-day hold filing window opens:** Members who wish to forgo the salary increase above the pre-enactment rate ($174,000) for the enactment year must file a voluntary compensation hold within 30 days of enactment; the hold runs through December 31 of that year

 **Your decisions:**

+- **Whether to file a voluntary compensation hold** for the enactment year (Section 602(e)): the hold is irrevocable for the calendar year and amounts are permanently forfeited -- no back pay.
+If your district is likely to bristle at increased member pay, this is a clean, publicly disclosed opt-out.
+It is a constituent messaging tool, not a repudiation of the compensation structure.
+Filing deadline is 30 days post-enactment for the stub period; December 1 each subsequent year for the following calendar year.
-- How to message the compensation increases to constituents
+- How to message the compensation increases to constituents (the voluntary hold is one available option for members in fiscally conservative districts)
 - How to use professional development resources
 - Whether to begin FCAO preparation early (recommended -- you have years to optimize before scores appear on ballots)
 - Whether to begin base cultivation and coalition building work (also recommended -- you have approximately three years before the system changes)